Code-Institute-Submissions/hidden-gems/README.md

 I decided to use two fonts for this project.
 I chose the font 'Proza Libre' for the navigation links, footer links, and all headings.
 I felt this font had a lot of Celtic character and it complimented the tone and essence of the website.

 For the body, I chose to use the font 'Open Sans'.
 I decided to use this font as it is a popular choice for many websites, and it paired well with Proza Libre.
-In addition, I find this font does not distract users.
+Also, I find this font does not distract users.
 This was especially important because Proza Libre is a little less conventional.

 ## FEATURES